Healthdirect Free Australian health advice you can count on.

 What is mental health first aid?

-What type of issues can MHFA help with?
+What type of issues can mental health first aid help with?

 MHFA courses can offer support for a range of mental health topics, such as:

-Recognising mental health problems early can improve outcomes for everyone concerned, and help people get the right treatment by the right mental health professional — this is called early intervention.
 General practitioners (GPs) are a good place to start for early intervention.
 A GP can make an initial assessment and refer people for specialist services (such as a counsellor, psychologist or psychiatrist), based on their needs.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.

-What does MHFA training involve?
+What does mental health first aid training involve?

 Accredited MHFA programs are created by mental health professionals and people with lived experience of mental illness.
-Your instructor will be trained and qualified in the specific course that you take, whether that be a general course or for a specific age or community group.
+Your instructor will be trained and qualified to deliver the specific course you take.
+There is a range of courses available, so you can choose one that suits you.

-Who can perform MHFA?
+Who can perform mental health first aid?

-MHFA courses are available for individuals as well as institutions or groups.
 Some workplaces offer MHFA courses — ask your human resources or wellbeing officer if a course is offered in your workplace.

-How can I access an MHFA course?
+How can I access a mental health first aid course?

 Resources and support